The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • electroencephalography;

-• consultation of an ophthalmologist, ENT, dentist, pediatric neurologist, psychologist.
+• consultation with an ophthalmologist, ENT specialist, dentist, pediatric neurologist, psychologist.

-First aid for a child in an emergency
+First aid for a child in emergency cases

 The patient must be put to bed in a ventilated room.
-It is advisable to put a damp towel on your head.
-How home remedy"to calm the nerves" it is recommended to make a decoction of herbs - valerian or motherwort.
-If the pain is very strong, you need to give the patient an anesthetic - Paracetamol or Nurofen at the dose suggested in the instructions for the medicine.
+It is advisable to place a damp towel on your head.
+How home remedy“to calm the nerves” it is recommended to make a decoction of herbs – valerian or motherwort.
+If the pain is very severe, you need to give the patient a painkiller - Paracetamol or Nurofen in the dose suggested in the instructions for the medicine.

-It will not be superfluous to measure the child's temperature and pressure.
-At reduced rates give the patient tea with lemon.
-After that, you need to call a doctor or emergency care at home.
+It would be a good idea to measure your child’s temperature and blood pressure.
+At reduced rates The patient should be given tea with lemon.
+After this, you need to call a doctor or emergency help at home.

 Prevention